heiswayi/heiswayi.nrird.com/books-i-read.md

 keywords: books, ebooks, reading, mission 2020
 ---

 The intention of this page is to keep track of my book reading.
 I should be doing this earlier.
 From year 2020 onwards, I will try my best to read more books either in the form of physical copy or digital copy and record them here.
+I have the same thought as [this guy when he asked the HN community about reading books](https://news.ycombinator.com/item?id=21955258).

 ### Book reading in progress